Azure/azure-policy/README.md

 ### Alias changes

 May 2020: Microsoft.DocumentDB/databaseAccounts/ipRangeFilter updated from a string property to an array.
 Please re-author your custom definitions to support the property as an array.
+July 2020: The alias Microsoft.Sql/servers/securityAlertPolicies/emailAddresses[] and related policies were deprecated.

 ### Tag Contributor Role